-Love is a many splendored thing, but splendor ain't got nothing on some steak.
+We all know how special an indulgence a steak meal can be.
 Specifically, the tender filet mignon, a cut of beef that melts in your mouth.
-(And will melt your valentine's heart.)
-The filet gets an assist from a rich, buttery demi-glace sauce that'll have you kissing your plate clean.
-Rounding out this lovely lover's meal is a delectable Gouda gratin and hearty green beans.
-Serve this to your special someone, and have a wonderful, romantic Valentine's Day.
+The filet gets an assist from a rich, buttery demi-glace sauce that'll have you licking your plate clean.
+Rounding out this meal is a delectable Gouda gratin and hearty green beans.
+Indulge away, as if every day was a special day.

 Make the Gratin